The First Amendment

 The University of Utah offers tools and mechanisms to address words or actions that impact campus climate or violate the Student Code and/or other university policies.
 Students who encounter hurtful or offensive speech are encouraged to reach out for support.
 Learn more about responding to hateful speech or acts.

+The University and its administration have condemned racism.
 The University is bound by the Constitution not to limit speech based on its content, even though the University may vigorously disagree with the viewpoint expressed.
 Even though speech may contravene our community values, the speaker cannot be punished for such a violation.
 The University may, however, and does speak out against such speech.

 All open spaces outside of buildings are available for assembly and speech.
 In years past, the U had designated the Union Plaza as the “free speech zone,” but it has grown to include all outdoor areas on campus.

-Discussion and expression of all views relevant to the subject matter of a class are recognized as necessary to the educational process, but students have no right to impinge on the freedom of instructors to teach or the right of other students to learn.
+Discussion and expression of all views relevant to the subject matter of a class are recognized as necessary to the educational process.
+However, students have no right to impinge on the freedom of instructors to teach or the right of other students to learn.
 If a student persists in behaving disruptively in class after the instructor has explained the unacceptability of such conduct, the instructor may dismiss the student from the class and may refer the matter to the University’s Student Behavior Committee.
-Upon dismissing a student from class, the instructor shall immediately notify the Dean of Students of the action so the student may be informed of the student’s right to appeal the dismissal.
+Upon dismissing a student from class, the instructor shall immediately notify the Dean of Students of the action so the student may be informed of the student’s right to appeal the dismissal

 Yes.
 You’ll find it under section III.
 General Policies, subsection N, which reads, “Members of the University community and their organizations shall have the right to invite speakers to address audiences on campus (at the expense of the organization and members), subject only to reasonable and nondiscriminatory regulations governing the use of University facilities.
 The rights of speakers to freedom of expression under the Constitution of the United States and the Constitution of the State of Utah shall be protected.
 The rights of speakers to speak, and audiences to hear free from undue disruption and interference shall also be protected.
 Members of the University community and their organizations who invite speakers to address audiences on or off the campus, except University organizations designated by the University or any college or department as an official organization of the University, may not use the name of the University to imply official University sponsorship of the speaker in advertising or publicizing the event, except to identify the location of the event.”